qyzqyz1/Data-Science-Portfolio/R Projects/R - Visualization/Mini-poster Project - Air Flights Data/README.md

 # Mini-Poster Project for American Flights Data (R)

 ## Project Overview
-This repository contains code  and datasets for analyzing the delay situation associated with American airlines in the year 2008.
-A specific focus was given to the U.S. Airway company and four different types of charts were created to visualize the delay conditions with respect to months and airport locations.
+This repository contains code  and datasets for analyzing the delay situation associated with the American airlines in the year 2008.
+A specific focus was given to the U.S. Airway company, and four different types of charts were created to visualize the delay conditions with respect to months and airport locations.

 Furthermore, a mini-poster was created in pdf format to present our findings to the general public who would be interested to know some general insights about the delays occured for the U.S. Airway in 2008.